What Harmful Mistakes Should I Avoid In My Case?

 Sometimes, an injured person will delay seeing a doctor, believing that a few days of rest will take care of the problem.
 While this may be true, the insurance company will use this as an opportunity to undermine your case if the injury gets worse.
 The company will claim that the person was not seriously injured because they took so long to get treatment.
 In addition to this problem, you may not be able to use no fault benefits if you don't go to the doctor within 14 days.
 Delay in a personal injury claim can cost you money.
 Avoid the risk and go to the doctor.

-Another common mistake is made when an injured employee is dissatisfied with their medical care and asks for a different doctor or a second opinion.
+Sometimes an injured employee is dissatisfied with their medical care and asks for a different doctor or a second opinion.
 Asking for a second opinion can have very serious legal implications and actually worsen your medical and legal stance, especially if the new doctor has the same state of mind.

 Another mistake occurs when the insurance company sends you to a get a second opinion that you did NOT ask for.
 They could be trying to obtain an opinion beneficial to themselves which has the unusual name of an "independent medical examination" (unusual because there is nothing "independent" about it).
 Normally they cannot obtain an independent medical evaluation unless there is some type of controversy about your care.

 Anytime you are in a situation that involves a second opinion from another doctor, you should consult with a skilled lawyer.

 The biggest mistake can be made when an adjuster offers to settle your case on a lump sum basis.
 Usually, you will have no idea if the amount offered to you is fair and reasonable under the circumstances.
 If you accept a specific dollar amount for settlement, it can take over 60 days before you receive it.

 This can cause a problem if you put off doctor’s appointments while you wait for the money to pay for those doctor’s appointments.
 Also, the insurance company might stop paying your wage loss on the basis that it is "included" in your settlement.
 Suddenly you are in a situation where you need medical treatment, have no money coming in, and a settlement process that is dragging on.